-In addition to realizing profits from maritime ventures and yields on its newly acquired bonds, the industry created a new market: fire insurance.
-Born in Philadelphia in 1752, fire insurance had been offered even before the war began, but profits in the maritime sector kept its prevalence relatively low-particularly since insurance companies at the time were not allowed to venture into more than one sector.
-However, after the war, fire insurance companies, like their maritime brethren, formed joint-stock companies and saw profits begin to rise.
-Given the more abstract nature of insuring against the mere chance that an event might occur, fire insurers were less concerned with a single policy's potential risk, than with risk in the aggregate, thus leading them to develop complex models and distance themselves from individuals and their policies.
-Policy rates thus began to be set not by the risk one individual or their property represented to the company, but the risk a geographic area or type of building or some other subset represented to the company as relayed to it by its surveyors on the ground.
-So, the industry did not merely put profits before people, it began to erase people from its calculations altogether.
+69 See MARK TEBEAU, EATING SMOKE: FIRE IN URBAN AMERICA, 1800-1950, 57 (John Hopkins Univ.
+Press, 2003); see also Farber, supra note 39, at 103-107 (finding that from 1792-1816, "marine insurance premiums were commonly 5 percent to 15 percent and could climb as high as 50 percent or 75 percent under extreme circumstances.
+By contrast, fire insurance premiums typically ranged from 1/1,000 to 1/333 of the face values of policies, which typically covered the policyholder companies, like their maritime brethren, formed joint-stock companies and saw profits begin to rise.
+70 Given the more abstract nature of insuring against the mere chance that an event might occur, fire insurers were less concerned with a single policy's potential risk, than with risk in the aggregate, thus leading them to develop complex models and distance themselves from individuals and their policies.71 Policy rates thus began to be set not by the risk one individual or their property represented to the company, but the risk a geographic area or type of building or some other subset represented to the company as relayed to it by its surveyors on the ground.72 So, the industry did not merely put profits before people, it began to erase people from its calculations altogether.
 These methods of evaluating and classifying risk grew in complexity and responded constantly to the changing realities of construction, development, location and industry near a potential insured, and even began to adjust policy rates based on the insured's rate of property inspection, profession, susceptibility to non-fire related damage or theft, and the "moral character" of proposed policy holders.
-These often extreme considerations all allowed insurers to find reasons to either raise an insured's premium, or to
+73 These often extreme considerations all allowed insurers to find reasons to either raise an insured's premium, or to encourage the insured to shoulder the cost of reducing the insurer's risk.74 Although many insurers focused primarily on fine-tuning daily operations within their businesses at this time, these developments helped many large fire insurance companies scale operations from only insuring risks at a personal or more local level to insuring hundreds of thousands of policies all based on extensively conducted, scrutinizing surveys they bureaucratically codified in manuals.75 At this scale, and with premiums being evaluated with such precision, for multiple years" as opposed to a single venture).